Primary

 Never lock out at the top—the bar only goes high enough to clear your head.
 Keep constant tension by moving smoothly between front and back positions.
 Use significantly less weight than your strict press; the continuous tension makes light weight feel heavy quickly.

-Want Bradford Press in your program?
+See where Bradford Press fits in your weekly plan

 Start with the barbell at the front of your shoulders in a front rack position.